 Monitor litter and floating vegetation mats in applicable areas on a weekly basis and more frequently if low-flow conditions occur.
-DO concentrations will be monitored by EAA and as part of Task 5.2.4 (Decaying Vegetation Removal and Dissolved Oxygen Mgmt).
+DO concentrations will be monitored by EAA and as part of the Decaying Vegetation Removal and Dissolved Oxygen Mgmt Conservation Measure

+(EAHCP § 5.2.4).
 City staff will monitor contractor efforts and coordinate additional efforts when deemed necessary.